alesaccoia/phonegap-libpd/README.md

 Cordova-phonegap plug-in for libPd

+Dependency: libPd (git@gitorious.org:pdlib/libpd.git)

-After adding the plug-in with
+Add the plug-in with
 phonegap local plugin add https://github.com/alesaccoia/phonegap-libpd

-Dependency: libPd (git@gitorious.org:pdlib/libpd.git)
+Open the xcode project in the platforms directory.

 Add the Xcode project for libpd (libpd-master/libpd.xcodeproj) by right-clicking on the top-level xcode project "TargetName", add files to "TargetName", select libpd.xcodeproj